codewithritik2/Satxter-privacy/README.md

-Terms of Service for satxtler
 Terms of Service

-Last Updated: [Insert Date]

 1. Acceptance of Terms
 By using satxtler (the "Bot"), you agree to these Terms of Service.
 If you do not agree with any part of these terms, you must not use the Bot.